qetdr/research-data-pipeline/README.md

 4. Now, run `docker-compose up`.
 This runs all the services described in the `docker-compose.yaml` file.
 These services include Airflow, Jupyter Notebook, PostgreSQL, and Neo4J.

+Make sure Neo is running and accessible via a remote interface.

 ## Interacting with Services
 In order to be able to use Jupyter Notebook, Neo4J, and Airflow from browser, use the following links: